 Biology is the most popular major nationwide for students preparing for graduate study in the Health Professions.

-Our BS degrees in Biology and Zoology provide a solid foundation for further study in medicine, dentistry, osteopathy, optometry, podiatry, veterinary medicine, and other health-related fields.
+Our BS degrees in Biology, Zoology, and Botany provide a solid foundation for further study in medicine, dentistry, osteopathy, optometry, podiatry, veterinary medicine, and other health-related fields.

-Students interested in the health professions can choose courses such as comparative anatomy, developmental biology, morphogenesis and differentiation, medical physiology, histology, genetics, neurobiology, and cell biology.
-Students can also conduct research with our faculty in these subjects.
+Students interested in the health professions can choose courses such as human anatomy, developmental biology, morphogenesis in development and disease, medical physiology, histology, genetics, neurobiology, and cell biology.
+Students can conduct research with our faculty in these subjects.
 These courses provide important background for the health professions and give the student an appreciation for what the health professions entail.

-Students planning on a career in clinical laboratory sciences and medical technology are enrolled in a special Medical Laboratory Sciences curriculum.
+Students planning on a career in clinical laboratory sciences and medical technology may enroll in the Medical Laboratory Sciences curriculum.